 Admission to Graduate Study

 Each application to The Graduate School will result in one admission decision.
 Applicants are notified of offers of admission by letter from The Graduate School.
-Successful applicants are offered full graduate admission or provisional admission for a specific program in a specific term.
+Successful applicants are offered full graduate admission for a specific program in a specific term.
 If the admitted applicant does not register for the term specified in the admission letter, the admission may be subject to subsequent review.
 Students may not be admitted to and graduate from the same degree or certificate program in the same academic term.

 Full Graduate Admission